jpgoldberg/toy-crypto-math/docs/source/sieve.rst

     Seconds to create sieves (without IntSieve).

-Specifically on my system it took approximately 0.011 seconds to create a sieve of all numbers less than or equal to 1 million using the bitarray-based :class:`Sieve`, 0.198 seconds with :class:`SetSeive`, and a minute (59.796 seconds) with :class:`IntSieve`.
+Specifically on my system it took approximately 0.011 seconds to create a sieve of all numbers less than or equal to 1 million using the bitarray-based :class:`BaSieve`, 0.198 seconds with :class:`SetSeive`, and a minute (59.796 seconds) with :class:`IntSieve`.
 So bitaray was nearly 20 times faster than the set-based sieve construction